Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO

 When describing the technical aspects of the calculation, we discussed in detail the complications related to zero-bin subtraction and soft-collinear mixing.
 In particular, we explicitly showed that if one performs a multipole expansion of the measurement functions there exist no mixed soft-collinear contributions which break the SCET factorisation theorem at NNLO.
 This observation is non-trivial in the presence of the exponential rapidity regulator in that it adds a new scale to the problem, which leads to the presence of non-vanishing integrals that would otherwise be scaleless.

 Our complete results are provided in \texttt{Mathematica}-readable files attached to the \texttt{arXiv} version of this article.
-Together with our earlier analytic results for the leading-jet $p_T$ soft function \cite{Abreu:2022sdc}, they constitute an important step towards the N$^3$LL resummation of this observable, with the only missing ingredient being the three-loop rapidity anomalous dimension.
+Together with our earlier analytic results for the leading-jet $p_T$ soft function \cite{Abreu:2022sdc}, they constitute a critical component of the N$^3$LL resummation of this observable, with the only missing ingredient being the three-loop rapidity anomalous dimension.

 \acknowledgments We are grateful to Thomas Becher for helpful discussions on the cancellation of soft-collinear mixing terms in SCET factorisation.
 We would also like to thank Julien Baglio, Claude Duhr and Bernhard Mistlberger for providing us with a preliminary version of their computer code~\texttt{n3loxs} used in our checks of the total cross section, and Alexander Huss for kindly providing a cross check of the differential distributions with the \textsc{NNLOJet} code.
 The work of JRG is supported by the Royal Society through Grant URF\textbackslash R1\textbackslash 201500.
 LR has received funding from the Swiss National Science Foundation (SNF) under contract PZ00P2$\_$201878.
 RS is supported by the United States Department of Energy under Grant Contract DE-SC0012704.